-The investment policies, objectives, guidelines and restrictions of the Fund are in all material respects equivalent to those of the Predecessor Fund.
-In addition, the Predecessor Fund's portfolio manager is the current portfolio manager of the Fund.
+The investment policies, objectives, guidelines and restrictions of the Fund are substantially similar to those of the Predecessor Fund.
+In addition, the Predecessor Fund's investment adviser is an affiliate of the current investment adviser of the Fund.
 As a mutual fund registered under the 1940 Act, the Fund is subject to certain restrictions under the 1940 Act and the Internal Revenue Code of 1986, as amended (the "Code") to which the Predecessor Fund was not subject.
 Had the Predecessor Fund been registered under the 1940 Act and been subject to the provisions of the 1940 Act and the Code, its investment performance could have been adversely affected, but these restrictions are not expected to have a material effect on the Fund's investment program.
-The

-Predecessor Fund was an unregistered Delaware limited partnership and did not qualify as a regulated investment company for federal income tax purposes.
+The Predecessor Fund was an unregistered Delaware limited partnership and did not qualify as a regulated investment company for federal income tax purposes.

 Effective August 19, 2016, the Fund registered as an open-end investment company under the 1940 Act.
 For periods prior to August 19, 2016, the performance provided in the Average Annual Total Returns table for Class A and Class C shares is the performance of Class Z shares, adjusted to take into account differences in sales loads and class specific operating expenses (such as Rule 12b-1 fees) applicable to Class A and Class C shares.
 Class A and Class C Shares would have substantially similar returns as Class Z because the classes are invested in the same portfolio of securities and the annual returns would differ only to the extent that the classes have different expenses.
-Updated information on the Fund's performance can be obtained by visiting https://highlandfunds.com/highland-funds-2/ or by calling 1-877-665-1287.
+Updated information on the Fund's performance can be obtained by visiting https://highlandfunds.com/funds/or by calling 1-877-665-1287.